Merz Apothecary: Present day

 Qaiyum later passed on ownership of the store to his son, Anthony.
 The store also began to run a website for online orders called SmallFlower.com in 1998.
 Anthony Qaiyum noted that he chose the domain name because of obscurity of the store's name; he had asked many of his friends if they could spell the word apothecary or knew how to define it.
 Qaiyum said that "both of them were depressing results."
 In 2009, the store upgraded its e-commerce and inventory management systems.
 One motivation for this change were sudden spikes in product demand; in these situations, the store could not meet the full demand.
 For instance, on her talk show, Oprah Winfrey had once selected a Claus Porto soap product as one of her favorites.
 The website received orders amounting to tens of thousands of dollars, but only a fraction of those orders were able to be filled.
 Qaiyum opened another storefront inside of a Macy's in downtown Chicago in 2003, which was later moved to the Palmer House Hilton.

-Products

-Since its inception, Merz Apothecary has focused heavily on herbal, homeopathic medicines, particularly European products.
-The store is also known for its wide array of bath products.
-Some of its most popular products in 2011 included Nivea cream, Underberg bitters, soap made from brazil nuts, and Oscillococcinum.

-Events
+The downtown location closed in the aftermath of the COVID-19 pandemic.

 In 2011 and 2012, Merz Apothecary hosted The Great Shave, an event featuring demonstrations of traditional men's shaving in addition to seminars on related topics such as the use of the straight razor and the use of lather.
 The event has been considered the largest event dedicated to wet shaving in the United States.
 The event sold out in both years.